zpl-c/enet/README.md

 ## Usage (Direct, Preferred)

-In this case library will be built-in inside the project itself.
+In this case, library will be embedded to the project itself.

-Make sure you add a define for `ENET_IMPLEMENTATION` before including the `enet.h`.
+Make sure you add a define for `ENET_IMPLEMENTATION` exactly in one source file before including the `enet.h`.

 Here is a simple server demo, it will wait 1 second for events, and then exit if none were found: